-Portfolio managers engage in window dressing because, at least in the short-term, it makes them look better.
+Portfolio managers engage in window dressing because it makes them look better, at least in the short term.
 But how and why does window dressing make a fund look good?
-Window dressing is often described as buying well-performing stocks and selling weak performing stocks.
+Window dressing is often described as buying well-performing stocks and selling weak-performing stocks.
 While this is sometimes the case, there are also other ways portfolio managers may engage in window dressing.
-Let’s look at each of the main forms of window dressing, since understanding each of them can make them easier to spot.
+Let’s look at each of the primary forms of window dressing since understanding each can make them easier to spot.

 A fund often reports its top 10 or 25 holdings (the holdings with the most weight).
 These top holdings are often a key component in reviewing a fund, even if their total percentage of the fund is relatively low.
 Let’s say a portfolio manager has a few holdings in the portfolio that have done quite well, but the fund does not have a high enough percentage of these holdings for them to make the top holdings list.
 As the reporting period comes to a close, the portfolio manager could purchase more of these holdings, so they end up in the top holdings list, making it appear that the portfolio manager had included a high percentage of stocks that performed well.

-A portfolio manager may also want to avoid appearing like he or she missed out on a holding that turned out to be a fantastic opportunity.
-While this can happen in any fund, it’s especially common in more specialized funds.
-Specialized portfolio managers may feel that missing out on a great opportunity in an area in which they’re supposed to be knowledgeable could hurt their reputation and will, therefore, purchase the holding before the end of the reporting period.
+A portfolio manager may also want to avoid appearing like they missed out on a holding that was a fantastic opportunity.
+While this can happen in any fund, it’s widespread in more specialized funds.
+Specialized portfolio managers may feel that missing out on a great opportunity in an area where they’re supposed to be knowledgeable could hurt their reputation and, therefore, purchase the holding before the end of the reporting period.